AuthorizeNet/accept-sample-app/README.md

 ### Apple Pay On The Web
 Authorize.Net supports Apple Pay on the Web in addition to our in-app Apple Pay Support.
+See our [developer documentation](http://developer.authorize.net/api/reference/features/in-app.html) for more details.

 ![Apple Pay Screenshot](screenshots/apple-pay.png "Screenshots showing Apple Pay on the Web.")